pop-os/website/docs/installation.md

 ![Keyboard Layout](images/installation/keyboard-language2.png)

 5. Choose the `Clean Install` option for a standard installation.
-This the best option for new Linux users.
+This is the best option for new Linux users.

 >**Note**: The `Custom (Advanced)` option opens GParted.
 GParted allows users to choose partition tables and create custom partitions, among other options.  <!-- See Using [GParted Custom (Advanced)](advanced-installation.md) for more information. -->